2022IsHere/Embedded-linux/lab2/Compilation_process_and_libraries.md

 end
 ```

+Reflection: What are the benefits of shared libraries?

 ### Cross-compilation flow (see graph below)

+In the case of native compilation above, the three environments (build, debug and run) are the same.
+The shared libraries (libc.so.6 etc) are often exactly the same library for all three usage steps: compilation-time, debugging and run-time.

 Cross-compiled executables cannot be run on development environment (x86 processor does not understand cross-compiled arm instructions; this fact is indicated with color codes in diagram below).
-Well, actually it would be possible to set up QEMU for arm processor emulation on x86, but here we aim to have a system running on actual hardware with real sensors and actuators, so emulation is not good enough.
+So in cross-development environment we need to have our application and all dependent libraries for target system architecture.

 Why do we want to use a complex cross-development setup?
 We could just install and use the compiler on target system?
-Cross-development setup has the benefit of separating the development and building tasks from the target system limitations: low CPU capacity, small main memory, slow mass memory, limited display resolutions, unreliable hardware, etc. On-target development is possible for small demo programs, but very soon these limitations make working slow and difficult.
+Cross-development setup has the benefit of separating the development and building tasks from the target system limitations: low CPU capacity, small main memory, slow mass memory, no display or limited display resolutions, unreliable hardware, etc. On-target development is possible for small demo programs, but very soon these limitations make working slow and difficult.

 In cross-development setup, gdb debugging functionality is divided into two parts.
 Full gdb runs on development system and more limited gdbserver runs on target system.
 Gdb handles everything related to symbols and user interface, and gdbserver does only target control parts.